A visitor to Versailles in the 1750s

 At half past ten the Queen arrived to attend Mass;⨯⨯⨯ she had a benevolent appearance, not showing the slightest trace of haughtiness or pride.
 She resembled a lady I know in Stockholm, who is a widow and has been married first with Gabriel Diupenström, later with Burman or with Kempi’s wife in Halmstad [sic].
 She [the Queen] never had any gold or silver on her clothes but wore a plain red silk dress and fingerless handwear of linen in her hands.
 We followed her to church, where she devoutly stood on her knees.

-⨯⨯⨯ [MR’s marginal note:] The French say: ”La Reine est extrêmement bonne, elle a une aire aisée sans façon et sans hauteur, comme une bourgeoisie.
+⨯⨯⨯ [RM’s marginal note:] The French say: ”La Reine est extrêmement bonne, elle a une aire aisée sans façon et sans hauteur, comme une bourgeoisie.
 C’est pourquoi elle est aimé de toute la France.”
 [The Queen is extremely kind; she has an easy, unpretentious manner without arrogance, like a bourgeois woman.
 That’s why she is loved by the whole of France.]

 The church is embellished with grand ornaments and large works of art, and it has a gallery running like a stand around the whole of the interior.
 Here stood the King’s and the Queen’s confessionals opposite the largest altarpiece, or at one end of the church with the said altar on the other.
 There are several altars on the sides, and after re-entering the church we coincidentally positioned ourselves next to where the Dauphin was standing with a company of gentlemen and his guard.
 At first, we did not know who it was, but Mr Suther soon realized.
 This gentleman looks fleshy and somewhat negligent, he has a confident look and a steady, not to say uncouth, walk.
 Before the Mass was over, we left to be in position to see them pass by once more in the gallery, which also happened.
 We now ran into our companions who had walked here and were displeased of having arrived too late to see King Stanislaus.